microsoft/FluidFramework/api-report/merge-tree.api.md

     key?: TKey;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "RangeStackMap" is marked as @public, but its signature references "Stack" which is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "RangeStackMap" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
-export type RangeStackMap = MapLike<Stack<ReferencePosition>>;
+// @internal @deprecated (undocumented) export type RangeStackMap = MapLike<Stack<ReferencePosition>>;

 // Warning: (ae-internal-missing-underscore) The name "RBColor" should be prefixed with an underscore because the declaration is marked as @internal